Henry Ernest Searle: World Champion

 Searle, Matterson and other 'cracks', including Bill Beach, next competed in the 'Grand Aquatic Carnival' rowed in Brisbane between 5 and 11 December.

 In a heat Searle and Matterson continually and deliberately fouled Beach, for which they were disqualified from the heat but not, to the public's annoyance, from the carnival.
 Consequently, they finished first and third in the final after Beach refused to row.

 First Defence

 In 1889 with his stocks low Searle, accompanied by Matterson, went to England to race the Canadian champion William Joseph O'Connor for £500 a side.
 This race was held on the Thames River on the Championship Course.
 It was reported that 100,000 people were on hand to see this match.
 O’Connor was first away and rowing a fast stroke soon had an advantage of half a length.
 However at the Crabtree Searle had drawn up level and shortly afterwards was a length to the good.
-A little later O’Connor was showing signs of distress and after this the race was a procession.
-Searle won by about ten lengths in the fast time of 22m.42s.
+A little later O'Connor was showing signs of distress and after this the race was a procession.
+Searle won by about ten lengths in the fast time of 22 minutes and 42 seconds.